Dragon Khan

 Dragon Khan is a steel sit-down roller coaster in the PortAventura Park theme park in Salou and Vilaseca (Tarragona), Catalonia, Spain.
 It has eight inversions, which was a world record until the opening of the ten-inversion Colossus in Thorpe Park, United Kingdom in 2002.

 The ride, built by Bolliger & Mabillard (B&M), opened on May 2, 1995 and was one of the two roller coasters present on PortAventura's opening.
-The track is red with white and pastel blue supports; the trains are green, blue and purple (a third train is run at peak times only).
+The track is red with white and pastel blue supports; the trains are green, blue and purple (a third train is run at peak times only); the restraints are yellow.